jernoble/explainers/CaptionDisplaySettings/README.md

 - Any active cues from any `TextTrack`s will have their rendering surpressed.
 - A synthenic "cue" will be provided as if it were an active cue from a displaying `TextTrack`.
 - Selecting a "style" will update the rendering of the synthetic cue, allowing that style to be "previewed".
-- Once the user has made an affirmative style selection choice, the menu will close, and the returned `Promise` will r esolve.
+- Once the user has made an affirmative style selection choice, the menu will close, and the returned `Promise` will resolve.

 Example: